MathematicusLucian/RandomGeneratorModels/README.md

 3. **Random Choices:** I then added Random Choices.
 4. **Arg Max & Numpy:** Tried the third-party library Numpy to see if its array functions would speed up the model.
 5. **Binary Search (with Numpy):** Implemented NumPy arrays to store random numbers and probabilities.
 At this momement, I also took binary search tree approach.
 The thought behind this was that combining NumPy efficient array operations with functional programming principles would leverage the best of both worlds: the computational efficiency and versatility of NumPy with the clarity and maintainability of functional programming.
 This was faster than Arg Max, but not as quick as the other vanilla approaches.
 This may need deeper investigation.
 NumPy allows operations to be performed on entire arrays at once, known as vectorization, and thus, avoids the need to explicitly loop over elements.
+6. **Binary Search (with Numpy, and ErrorHandling):** I tweaked the approach from #5, and added some error handling.
+The next_num method utilizes NumPy functions like np.random.random() for generating random numbers and np.cumsum() for calculating cumulative probabilities.
+The np.argmax() function is employed again - to find the index of the first occurrence where the generated random number is less than the cumulative probabilities.

 ``__init__`` utilised so that these are modules that can be referenced by the unit tests, and even hypothetically, Flask or FastAPI, or a performance tests.